dsccommunity/WSManDsc/README.md

 # cWSMan

 The **cWSMan** module contains DSC resources for configuring WS-Management and PowerShell Remoting.
-It currently only contains a single resource - cWSManListener - for creating WS-Management HTTP/HTTPS listeners, but other resources may be added.
+It only contains a single resource - cWSManListener - for creating WS-Management HTTP/HTTPS listeners, but other resources may be added.

 ## Installation
 ### Installation if WMF5.0 is Installed